peiman/changie/README.md

 # changie
 A version and change log manager for releases.
-Made for projects using Git, semver v2.0.0 and Keep a Changelog v0.3.0.
+Made for projects using Git, SemVer v2.0.0 (https://semver.org) and Keep a Changelog v1.0.0 (https://keepachangelog.com/en/1.0.0/).